QODIO/tagator/README.md

 Class                         | Description
 ----------------------------- | ------------------------------------------------------------------------------
-tagator                       | This is the new select box.
+tagator                       | This is the new input box.
 It has some extra classes called `results-visible` and `results-hidden` which tell if the results list is visible or not.
 `prefix_`tags                 | The holder for the tags.
 `prefix_`tag                  | The tags.
 `prefix_`tag_remove           | The remove button for the tag.